nmata010/nmata010.github.io/_posts/data-strategy-post.md

 ## Deciding on a benchmark
 Determining whether or not the model is performant seems obvious: Either it detects the potholes under the stated conditions or it doesnt, right?

-Kinda... but there's a few questions that need answers:
+Kinda... but there's a couple of questions that need answers:

 1. **What measure signals success?**
     - [mAP](https://blog.roboflow.com/mean-average-precision) (mean average precision) is a standard metric in object detection that balances recall (finding all the objects) with precision (avoiding all the non-objects).